gooch/sustainable_energy_without_the_hot_air/book.md

 the maximum deliverable power of a source.

 ![CO2 concentrations](figure6.png)
+Figure 1.4.
+Carbon dioxide (CO~2~)concentrations (in parts per million)for the last 1100 years, measured from air trapped in ice cores (up to 1977)and directly in Hawaii (from 1958 onwards).

-We start with the fact that carbon dioxide concentrations are rising.Figure 1.4 shows measurements of the CO~2~ concentration in the air fromthe year 1000AD to the present.
+We start with the fact that carbon dioxide concentrations are rising.
+Figure 1.4 shows measurements of the CO~2~ concentration in the air from the year 1000AD to the present.
 Some “sceptics” have asserted that the re-cent increase in CO~2~ concentration is a natural phenomenon.
-Does “scep-tic” mean “a person who has not even glanced at the data”?
-Don’t youthink, just possibly, *something* may have happened between 1800AD and2000AD?
-Something that was not part of the natural processes present inthe preceding thousand years?
+Does “sceptic” mean “a person who has not even glanced at the data”?
+Don’t you think, just possibly, *something* may have happened between 1800AD and 2000AD?
+Something that was not part of the natural processes present in the preceding thousand years?

-Something did happen, and it was called the Industrial Revolution.I’ve marked on the graph the year 1769, in which James Watt patentedhis steam engine.
-While the first practical steam engine was invented in1698, Watt’s more efficient steam engine really got the Industrial Revolu-tion going.
-One of the steam engine’s main applications was the pumpingof water out of coal mines.
-Figure 1.5 shows what happened to Britishcoal production from 1769 onwards.
-The figure displays coal productionin units of billions of tons of CO~2~ released when the coal was burned.In 1800, coal was used to make iron, to make ships, to heat buildings,to power locomotives and other machinery, and of course to power thepumps that enabled still more coal to be scraped up from inside the hillsof England and Wales.
-Britain was terribly well endowed with coal: whenthe Revolution started, the amount of carbon sitting in coal under Britainwas roughly the same as the amount sitting in oil under Saudi Arabia.
+Something did happen, and it was called the Industrial Revolution.
+I’ve marked on the graph the year 1769, in which James Watt patented his steam engine.
+While the first practical steam engine was invented in 1698, Watt’s more efficient steam engine really got the Industrial Revolution going.
+One of the steam engine’s main applications was the pumping of water out of coal mines.
+Figure 1.5 shows what happened to British coal production from 1769 onwards.
+The figure displays coal production in units of billions of tons of CO~2~ released when the coal was burned.In 1800, coal was used to make iron, to make ships, to heat buildings,to power locomotives and other machinery, and of course to power the pumps that enabled still more coal to be scraped up from inside the hills of England and Wales.
+Britain was terribly well endowed with
+coal: when the Revolution started, the amount of carbon sitting in coal under Britain was roughly the same as the amount sitting in oil under Saudi Arabia.

-In the 30 years from 1769 to 1800, Britain’s annual coal productiondoubled.
+In the 30 years from 1769 to 1800, Britain’s annual coal production doubled.
 After another 30 years (1830), it had doubled again.
-The nextdoubling of production-rate happened within *20* years (1850), and another
+The next doubling of production-rate happened within *20* years (1850), and another doubling within 20 years of that (1870).
+This coal allowed Britain to turn the globe pink.
+The prosperity that came to England and Wales was reflected in a century of unprecedented population growth:

-Figure 1.4.
-Carbon dioxide (CO~2~)concentrations (in parts per million)for the last 1100 years, measured fromair trapped in ice cores (up to 1977)and directly in Hawaii (from 1958onwards).

-I think something new may havehappened between 1800 AD and2000 AD.
-I’ve marked the year 1769,in which James Watt patented hissteam engine.
-(The first practicalsteam engine was invented 70 yearsearlier in 1698, but Watt’s was muchmore efficient.)
+I think something new may have happened between 1800 AD and 2000 AD.
+I’ve marked the year 1769,in which James Watt patented his steam engine.
+(The first practical steam engine was invented 70 years earlier in 1698, but Watt’s was much more efficient.)

 ![ ](figure13.png)

 Figure 1.5.
-The history of UK coalproduction and world coalproduction from 1600 to 1910.Production rates are shown in billionsof tons of CO~2~ – an incomprehensibleunit, yes, but don’t worry: we’llpersonalize it shortly.
+The history of UK coal production and world coal production from 1600 to 1910.
+Production rates are shown in billions of tons of CO~2~ – an incomprehensible unit, yes, but don’t worry: we’ll personalize it shortly.

-doubling within 20 years of that (1870).
-This coal allowed Britain to turnthe globe pink.
-The prosperity that came to England and Wales was re-ﬂected in a century of unprecedented population growth:

 ![population England](figure14.png)

-Eventually other countries got in on the act too as the Revolution spread.Figure 1.6 shows British coal production and world coal production onthe same scale as figure 1.5, sliding the window of history 50 years later.British coal production peaked in 1910, but meanwhile world coal produc-tion continued to double every 20 years.
-It’s difficult to show the historyof coal production on a single graph.
+Eventually other countries got in on the act too as the Revolution spread.
+Figure 1.6 shows British coal production and world coal production on the same scale as figure 1.5, sliding the window of history 50 years later.
+British coal production peaked in 1910, but meanwhile world coal production continued to double every 20 years.
+It’s difficult to show the history of coal production on a single graph.
 To show what happened in the *next*50 years on the same scale, the book would need to be one metre tall!
-Tocope with this difficulty, we can either scale down the vertical axis:
+To cope with this difficulty, we can either scale down the vertical axis:

 ![population world](figure15.png)

-or we can squish the vertical axis in a non-uniform way, so that small quan-tities and large quantities can be seen at the same time on a single graph.
-Agood way to squish the axis is called a logarithmic scale, and that’s whatI’ve used in the bottom two graphs of figure 1.7 (p9).
-On a logarithmicscale, all ten-fold increases (from 1 to 10, from 10 to 100, from 100 to 1000)are represented by equal distances on the page.
-On a logarithmic scale, aquantity that grows at a constant percentage per year (which is called “ex-ponential growth”) looks like a straight line.
-Logarithmic graphs are great
+or we can squish the vertical axis in a non-uniform way, so that small quantities and large quantities can be seen at the same time on a single graph.
+A good way to squish the axis is called a logarithmic scale, and that’s what I’ve used in the bottom two graphs of figure 1.7 (p9).
+On a logarithmic scale, all ten-fold increases (from 1 to 10, from 10 to 100, from 100 to 1000)are represented by equal distances on the page.
+On a logarithmic scale, a quantity that grows at a constant percentage per year (which is called “exponential growth”) looks like a straight line.
+Logarithmic graphs are great for understanding growth.
+Whereas the ordinary graphs in the figures on pages 6 and 7 convey the messages that British and world coal production grew remarkably, and that British and world population grew remarkably,the relative growth rates are not evident in these ordinary graphs.
+The logarithmic graphs allow us to compare growth rates.
+Looking at the slopes of the population curves, for example, we can see that the world population’s growth rate in the last 50 years was a little bigger than the growth rate of England and Wales in 1800.

 ![UK and world coal production](figure16.png)

 Figure 1.6.
-What happened next.The history of UK coal productionand world coal production from 1650to 1960, on the same scale asfigure 1.5.
+What happened next.
+The history of UK coal production and world coal production from 1650 to 1960, on the same scale as figure 1.5.

-for understanding growth.
-Whereas the ordinary graphs in the figures onpages 6 and 7 convey the messages that British and world coal productiongrew remarkably, and that British and world population grew remarkably,the relative growth rates are not evident in these ordinary graphs.
-The log-arithmic graphs allow us to compare growth rates.
-Looking at the slopesof the population curves, for example, we can see that the world popula-tion’s growth rate in the last 50 years was a little bigger than the growthrate of England and Wales in 1800.

-From 1769 to 2006, world annual coal production increased 800-fold.Coal production is still increasing today.
-Other fossil fuels are being ex-tracted too – the middle graph of figure 1.7 shows oil production for ex-ample – but in terms of CO~2~ emissions, coal is still king.
+From 1769 to 2006, world annual coal production increased 800-fold.
+Coal production is still increasing today.
+Other fossil fuels are being extracted too – the middle graph of figure 1.7 shows oil production for example – but in terms of CO~2~ emissions, coal is still king.

-The burning of fossil fuels is the principal reason why CO~2~ concentra-tions have gone up.
-This is a fact, but, hang on: I hear a persistent buzzingnoise coming from a bunch of climate-change inactivists.
-What are theysaying?
+The burning of fossil fuels is the principal reason why CO~2~ concentrations have gone up.
+This is a fact, but, hang on: I hear a persistent buzzing noise coming from a bunch of climate-change inactivists.
+What are they saying?
 Here’s Dominic Lawson, a columnist from the *Independent*:

-> “The burning of fossil fuels sends about seven gigatons of CO~2~per
+> “The burning of fossil fuels sends about seven gigatons of CO~2~per year into
-> year into the atmosphere, which sounds like a lot.
-Yet thebiosphere
+> the atmosphere, which sounds like a lot.
+Yet the biosphere and the oceans
-> and the oceans send about 1900 gigatons and 36000gigatons of CO~2~ per
+> send about 1900 gigatons and 36000 gigatons of CO~2~ per year into the
-> year into the atmosphere – ... one reasonwhy some of us are sceptical
+> atmosphere – ... one reason why some of us are sceptical about the emphasis
-> about the emphasis put on the roleof human fuel-burning in the
+> put on the role of human fuel-burning in the greenhouse gas effect.
+Reducing
-> greenhouse gas effect.
-Reducingman-made CO 2 emissions is megalomania,
+> man-made CO 2 emissions is megalomania, exaggerating man’s significance.
-> exaggerating man’ssignificance.
-Politicians can’t change the weather.”
+> Politicians can’t change the weather.”

-Now I have a lot of time for scepticism, and not everything that sceptics sayis a crock of manure – but irresponsible journalism like Dominic Lawson’sdeserves a good ﬂushing.
+Now I have a lot of time for scepticism, and not everything that sceptics say is a crock of manure – but irresponsible journalism like Dominic Lawson’s deserves a good flushing.

-The first problem with Lawson’s offering is that *all three numbers* thathe mentions (seven, 1900, and 36000) are *wrong!* The correct numbers are26, 440, and 330.
-Leaving these errors to one side, let’s address Lawson’smain point, the relative smallness of man-made emissions.
+The first problem with Lawson’s offering is that *all three numbers* that he mentions (seven, 1900, and 36000) are *wrong!* The correct numbers are 26, 440, and 330.
+Leaving these errors to one side, let’s address Lawson’s main point, the relative smallness of man-made emissions.

 Yes, natural ﬂows of CO~2~ *are* larger than the additional ﬂow we switchedon 200 years ago when we started burning fossil fuels in